Albert-Health/Java-Challenge/answers.md

 #### B - Manage The Data

+Generated repositories & services for Booking, Slot and User entities.

 #### C - Expose data with a RESTful API

 #### D - Scheduled Task